+Moscow massacre blame game: From security failure to Ukraine to dark past

 Who’s to blame for the Moscow massacre?
-ISIL, Ukraine or Russia itself?

 Some Russians blame lax security for the horrific attack claimed by ISIL.
 But a few analysts recall a darker pattern from Russia’s modern history.